 The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Bonds.
-The Bonds will be issued as fully registered securities registered in the name of Cede & Co.
+The Bonds will be issued as fully registered Bonds registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Bond certificate will be issued for the Bonds, in the aggregate principal amount of the Bonds, and will be deposited with DTC.
+One fully-registered Bond in the aggregate principal amount of the Bonds will be issued and deposited with DTC.